dev-mael/dpf/README.md

 Dayahead Price Forecasting

-This is API that provides a framework for backstesting and forecasting dayahead electricity prices.
+This is an API that provides a framework for backstesting and forecasting dayahead electricity prices.